Azure/kubernetes-keyvault-flexvol/README.md

         aadpodidbinding: "NAME OF the AzureIdentityBinding SELECTOR"
     ```

-    b. make sure to update `usePodIdentity` to `true`
+    b. make sure to update `usepodidentity` to `true`
     ```yaml
-    usePodIdentity: "true"
+    usepodidentity: "true"
     ```

 7. Deploy your app